Northern Norway: Temperate oceanic climate to continental boreal climate

 Beach at Vega, this part of the region has a temperate oceanic climate.

 The coast of Helgeland in southern Nordland and some islands further north to Skrova in Lofoten have a temperate oceanic climate (Cfb) with monthly mean temperatures above 0 C in winter, and four months with mean at or above 10 C. This includes the towns Brønnøysund and Sandnessjøen.
-In the same coastal area, but slightly into the fjords north to include Bodø, is a narrow area where winters are a little colder but summers still lasts four month, making this a humid continental climate (Dfb).
+In the same coastal area, but slightly into the fjords north to include Bodø, is a narrow area where winters are a little colder but summers still lasts four months, making this a humid continental climate (Dfb).

 A long area along the coast from Myken island in the south north along the outer coast north to Hasvik Municipality is the subpolar oceanic climate (Cfc) with still not very cold winters (coldest month above -3 C).
 This includes much of Lofoten and Vesterålen, the western coast of Troms north to Fruholmen in Måsøy Municipality in Finnmark.
 Towns in this area includes Leknes, Sortland, Harstad, the mildest parts of Tromsø close to the sea and Hasvik.

 The largest part of North Norway are within the boreal climate (also known as subarctic), but with large variation of temperatures and precipitation from south to northeast.
 Most towns along the fjords falling into this climate zone in North Norway have winters milder and wetter than the typical boreal climate, and a complete lack of permafrost; this includes Mosjøen, Mo i Rana, Narvik, Tromsø and Hammerfest.
 Colder winters are found in Bardufoss, Alta, Kirkenes and Vadsø.
 The really cold areas are inland in Finnmark where Karasjok and Kautokeino have mean annual below 0 C and patchy permafrost.
 However, the inland towns seldom see strong winds, and Karasjok only experiences on average 1 day/year with strong breeze (22 knots) or more.

 A substantial area of the region, especially towards the border with Sweden and north to the Lyngen alps east of Tromsø, are mountains and highlands with alpine tundra climate above the treeline.